Gregory Žatkovich: Involvement in Rusyn Affairs 1918–1921

 A referendum was held among American Rusyn parishes, with a resulting 67% in favor.
 In May 1919, a Central National Council convened under Zatkovich and voted unanimously to accept the Czechoslovak solution.
 An assembly held in the territory itself on May 8, 1919 "Endorsed the decision of the American Uhro-Rusin Council to unite with the Czech-Slovak nation on the basis of full national autonomy."

 Zatkovich was appointed governor of the province by Masaryk on April 20, 1920.
-He resigned, however, less than a year later, on April 17, 1921, to return to his law practice in Pittsburgh, Pennsylvania, USA.
+He resigned, however, less than a year later, on April 17, 1921, to return to his law practice in Pittsburgh, Pennsylvania.
+President Wilson and the U.S. Department of State helped Zhatkovich retain his U.S. citizenship while he served as governor of Carpathian Ruthenia.

 The declared reasons for his resignation were the unkept promises, dissatisfaction with the untruthful borders inside Czechoslovakia, but primarily the fact Tomáš Garrigue Masaryk did not want to grant autonomy to Carpathian Ruthenia.

 As noted, his tenure is a historical anomaly as the only American citizen ever acting as governor of a province that later became a part of the USSR.

+Later career

+As a lawyer in Pittsburgh, Zhatkovich enjoyed a busy public career in the mid-1930s as an appointee of Republicans and independent Democrats.
+He briefly served as a workmen’s compensation referee (judge) in 1934 and 1936, appointed by successive Pennsylvania Secretaries of Labor and Industry, first Charlotte Carr and subsequently Ralph Moody Bashore.
+He later served as secretary (the equivalent of deputy mayor) to Pittsburgh mayor William N. McNair from May 1936 to September 1936, when McNair appointed him as the city solicitor of Pittsburgh.
+McNair resigned the following month, however, and McNair’s successor Cornelius Scully removed Zhatkovich as city solicitor and replaced him with Frederick Grote.

+Zhatkovich was one of the founders of the American Slav Congress in 1942, but he resigned in 1944, charging that the organization had been infiltrated by Communists.
+He ran unsuccessfully as the Republican nominee for the U.S. congressional seat held by Democrat Herman Eberharter in 1944.
+Zhatkovich was also the organizer and president of the Central Council of the Slavic and Allied Civic Leagues of Allegheny County.
+He served as the legal advisor to Rev. Basil Takach, the bishop of the Byzantine Catholic Rite Diocese of Pittsburgh.